Vision protection should be worn every day, even when there is no eclipse.

 Do you know how sunglasses work?
 More than a fashion statement, sunglasses are the best way to protect your eyes from sun’s harmful UV and HEV rays.Read more

-Never look directly at the sun during a solar eclipse (except during the very brief time the sun is in total eclipse; and even then, with caution).
+Never look directly at the sun during a solar eclipse (except during the very brief time of darkness when the sun is completely covered by the moon; and even then, with caution).
 Exposing your eyes to the sun without proper eye protection during a solar eclipse can cause “eclipse blindness.”
 Looking directly at the sun can cause damage or even destroy cells in the retina (the back of the eye).
 This damage can be temporary or permanent and occurs without causing any pain and may not be noticeable immediately.
 Vision loss may not be noticeable until several hours after the damage has occurred.
 It is not safe to look directly at the sun during a solar eclipse.